 4. Language is Systematic

-For instance, inside the linguistic system, we have the morphological and syntactic system, and inside these two sub-systems, we have systems, for example, those of plural, of mindset, or perspective, of tense, etc.
+For instance, the morphological and syntactic systems are inside the linguistic system.
+Inside these two sub-systems, we have systems such as plural, of mindset, perspective, tense, etc.

-Language is vocal and sound which is produced by different speech organs.
-Writing can be considered as an intelligent platform to represent vocal sounds.
-It is the graphic representation of the speech sounds of the language.
+Language is vocal and sound, which is produced by different speech organs.
+Writing can be considered as an intelligent platform to represent vocal sounds, and it is the graphic representation of the speech sounds of the language.